-Summer is a lovely time of year.
-It’s a time for beach vacations, patio parties, and evenings at the lake.
+Summer is a lovely season.
+It’s a time for family vacations, patio parties, and evenings at the lake.
 There are also instances when it’s best to escape the summer heat by staying inside.
-It can also be a risky time if the correct precautions aren’t taken to prepare your home to accommodate the extreme outdoor temperatures of this time of year.
-Heat exhaustion and heat stroke are serious conditions ‘that can take place when the body becomes overheated, and it can take place anywhere, outdoors or indoors.
-A heat stroke demands emergency medical aid and, if if not taken care of immediately, may cause damage to your kidneys, heart, brain, and muscles, and in extreme cases a heat stroke could result in death.
+It can also be a scary time if you don’t take the right precautions to properly prepare your home to accommodate the extreme outdoor temperatures of this time of year.
+Heat exhaustion and heat stroke are urgent conditions ‘caused by the body becoming overheated, and it can take place anywhere, outdoors or indoors.
+A heat stroke demands emergency medical treatment and, if if not taken care of immediately, may cause damage to your kidneys, heart, brain, and muscles, and in severe cases a heat stroke may be fatal.
 So keep in mind Safety First, both indoors and outdoors.
-Find out how you can keep yourself and your family safe from overheating this summer.
+Learn how you can make sure you and your family are safe from overheating this summer.

 Know the indicators

 You can be careful but sometimes that’s not enough.
-Understand the indicators of heat exhaustion and heat-related illnesses: nausea, fainting, headache, rapid heartbeat, pain radiating in your chest, breathing problems, and more.
-If you are out of your home and exhibit any of these symptoms, go into air-conditioned shelter as soon as possible.
-If you do have have improvement within 30 minutes or are having breathing problems, loss of consciousness, or any chest pain, call your doctor as soon as possible or go to the nearest hospital.
+Know the indicators of heat exhaustion and heat-related illnesses: nausea, fainting, headache, rapid heartbeat, pain radiating in your chest, trouble breathing, and more.
+If you are out of your home and exhibit any of these symptoms, go into air-conditioned shelter immediately.
+If you do have have improvement within 30 minutes or are having trouble breathing, loss of consciousness, or chest pains, call your doctor as soon as possible or go to the nearest hospital.

 Have your A/C equipment checked ASAP

-Proactive maintenance of your home’s A/C equipment will help avoid a failure on the high temperature summer days, when your A/C system is running at full capacity all day and night for weeks and months.
-During an annual maintenance service, an expert A/C system technician can normally avert an emergency by locating troubles and replacing parts before they go out, and cleaning and tuning the system so it works like new again throughout the summer when you need it the most.
+Proactive maintenance of your home’s A/C equipment will help avoid a failure on the hottest summer days, when your A/C system is running at full capacity around the clock for weeks and months.
+During an annual maintenance service, an expert AC technician can normally avoid an emergency by locating troubles and replacing parts before they go out, and cleaning and tuning the air conditioner so it works like new again throughout the summer when you need it the most.